 Divorce in the Summer

-She must have always romanticized being a divorcee: a former love-believer turned cynic, rebel of familial norms, brandishing her scarlet letter with vigor and pride.
+She romanticized being a divorcee: a former love-believer turned cynic, rebel of familial norms, brandishing her scarlet letter with vigor.
 She considered the intimidation factor, the things people might say--that woman knows when to put her foot down.
 Social scars look sexier up close, those unpredictable, chaos-ensuing pariahs of stability.

 She was convinced that if she did, in fact, get a divorce she'd be unstoppable, the excrements of her former life fuel for the future.
-As the red-bellied black sheds its skin, so would she, capitalizing on a newfound identity; the comparison exciting to her with its threatening allure--if not for her paralyzing fear of actually seeing one.
-BUT THAT'S JUST IT!
+As the red-bellied black sheds its skin, so would she, capitalizing on a newfound identity; the comparison exciting, if not threatening.
 She would become what she was terrified of, a slithering predator of the night (or evening, as she rarely could keep her eyes open past 10).
 A woman who leaps from the bed of promise into the disarray of single adulthood, middle-aged Hinge.

 Then again, there was always takeout to share, back rubs, and season 4 of Superstore.
-Comedies are really only funny when you're watching with someone else.
+It's awkward to laugh alone.
 There was the tax write-offs, the immediate second-opinion, and someone to help zip up a dress.
 She knew to her bones' core that a revolution was upon us and that she would be the victorious leader... but perhaps not today.
 Or tomorrow.
 Winter was so cold, better to revolt in the spring--maybe summer.